 Trauma to the foot or ankle can cause burning as well.
 Often times when pain continues long after an injury it can be discovered that cause is the nerve along the area of the injury was damaged and tangled up in scar tissue.
 Another condition is Compartment Syndrome which is usually extremely painful and caused by trauma to the lower leg.
 This can produce one of the most painful burning sensations a patient can suffer.
 We usually treat this as a medical emergency and is relieved with surgery.

 These are a few samples of why you can get these types of symptoms.
 You should know that we at Sole Foot and Ankle Specialists are well equipped to diagnose and treat your pain.

 If you or someone you care for suffers from burning in the foot or ankle seek treatment as soon as possible.
 Remember, foot pain is not normal and burning of the foot or ankle should be taken seriously.
-Should you suffer from any of the above symptoms or have any questions please call to schedule an appointment with Dr. Gary Friedlander or Dr. Jay Larson at Sole Foot and Ankle Specialists.
+Should you suffer from any of the above symptoms or have any questions please call to schedule an appointment with Dr. Jay Larson at Sole Foot and Ankle Specialists.